niemaattarian/MD5-Hashing-Algorithm/Overview.md

 Note the difference in these hashed outputs.
 Password storing systems will contain a list of predefined salts which they add to these passwords.
 This method makes it extremely difficult for anyone to preform any Dictionary/Rainbow Table attacks.

 ##### 2. Increased Randomness
-To prevent a lot of well-known attacks such as *colllision attacks*, *preimage attacks* and *birthday attacks*, increasing the randomness of hashing algorithms can reduce the likelihood of these attacks succeeding.
+To prevent a lot of well-known attacks such as *collision attacks*, *pre-image attacks* and *birthday attacks*, increasing the randomness of hashing algorithms can reduce the likelihood of these attacks succeeding.

 In terms of the aforementioned collision attack, increasing the randomness will counter and reduce any risk.
 The method of message pre-processing can be useful before the hashing of the message.
 In doing this, the idea of the message being more random before hashing reduces redundancy in the input data leading to a much lower probability of finding a collision [11].